ToruNiina/Coffee-mill/README.md

 `$./superimpose <filename>.dcd`

-superimposer outputs dcd file including superimposed structure.
+superimposer outputs dcd file that contains snapshots superimposed on the previous snapshot.

 ##included library

 - boost(boost regular expression)
 - Eigen(for calculate eigenvalue)

-to use my tool, install Eigen on /usr/include (Ubuntu) or re-write #include path
+to use my tool, install Eigen on /usr/include (Ubuntu) or edit #include path.

 ##Reference